 7 What technical methods can be used to ensure that transmission of any profile or usage history data about the end-users (e.g. “mediametria”) remain anonymous?

 8 What technical methods can be used to inform the user through the broadcast or interaction channel, in an easily understandable form, about any personal information available, e.g. user profiles and preferences to be transferred to a service provider or any other third party?

+9 What technical methods can be adopted to protect end-users’ personal data when providing personalized broadcast content?

 further decides